fortrabbit/help/docs/git-deployment.md

 !!
 Could not get lock on repository; probably deployment in progress.
 ```

-Wait around 20 minutes when you see above message when deploying.
+Wait around 20 minutes when you see the above message when deploying.
 That can happen when somebody else is deploying at the same time, a Git deployment was cancelled or there was a connection error during the deployment.
 That should not happen often, but can happen from time to time.
 As the error suggests, the fortrabbit deploy service makes sure that only one deployment is ongoing at a time.
-That will be cancelled after some time when not finished before successfully.
-Contact support, when the repository lock is not resolving or when that happens often or even all the time.
+That will be cancelled after some time if not finished before successfully.
+Contact support, if the repository lock is not resolving or if that happens often or even all the time.

 ### Git client max connections

-Some graphical clients for Git, like SourceTree and GitKraken are fetching often are opening many parallel connections.
+Some graphical clients for Git, like SourceTree and GitKraken are fetching often and are opening many parallel connections.
 So you might get blacklisted here for using one of those.
-You can change the settings of your GUI client, in Git Kraken, you can turn off auto-fetching under your preferences.
+You can change the settings of your GUI client: In GitKraken, you can turn off auto-fetching under your preferences.
 In SourceTree you can turn off checks for default remotes.

 ## Blacklisting

-When nothing works any more, see if you are blacklisted, more [here](/troubleshooting#toc-blacklisting).
+When nothing works any more, see if you are blacklisted: more [here](/troubleshooting#toc-blacklisting).